picccassso/BMA/GUIDE-CLI.md

 ## 🎉 You're Done!

-Your BMA CLI music server is now running and ready to stream your music!
+Your BMA CLI music server is now running and ready to stream your music.